 We’ve just launched our latest white paper on PCI Compliance!

-This white paper is ideal for executives and IT decision-makers seeking a primer as well as up-to-date information regarding PCI compliance best practices and specific technology recommendations, including cloud-based PCI compliant hosting options.
+This white paper is ideal for executives and IT decision-makers as up-to-date information regarding what PCI compliance is and best practices and specific technology recommendations, including cloud-based PCI compliant hosting options.

 Read below for an excerpt about what is PCI compliance:

 - Install and maintain a firewall configuration to protect cardholder data.
 Companies must create their own firewall configuration policy and develop a configuration test procedure designed to protect cardholder data.
 Your hosting provider should have firewalls in place to protect and create a secure, private network.

 - Do not use vendor-supplied defaults for system passwords and other security parameters.
 This means creating, maintaining and updating your system passwords with unique and secure passwords created by your company, not ones that a software vendor might already have in place when purchased.

 - Protect stored data.
 This requirement only applies to companies that store cardholder data to payment card industry data security standards.
 Specifically, companies that do not automatically store cardholder data are already avoiding a possible data security breach often targeted by identity theft.
 A PCI compliant hosting provider should provide multiple layers of defense and a secure data protection model that combines physical and virtual security methods.
 Virtual security includes authorization, authentication, passwords, etc. Physical includes restricted access and server, storage and networking cabinet locks, according to Computerworld.com.